docker/docs/datacenter/ucp/3.0/guides/admin/install/upgrade.md

 ## Upgrade UCP

-You can upgrade UCP from the web UI or the CLI.
+You can upgrade UCP from the web interface or the CLI.

-### Use the UI to perform an upgrade
+### Use the web interface to perform an upgrade

 When an upgrade is available for a UCP installation, a banner appears.